 Arriving in Punta Cana and looking for transport from the airport to your resort or elsewhere?
-Continue reading, because this is your comprehensive guide about all options you have to get to and from Punta Cana International Airport – doesn’t matter if you look for the cheapest way by public transport or want to travel in style with luxurious SUVs.
-I have arrived and departed from Punta Cana Airport more than a dozen times and depending on how I was traveling and what my purpose was of getting to and from the airport, I have tried all different kinds of transport.
-In this article I am giving you all the options available, add my personal experiences and throw in some insider tips on what to take care of when booking an airport transfer from and to Punta Cana Airport.
+Continue reading, because this is your comprehensive guide about Punta Cana Airport transfers and all options you have to get to and from Punta Cana International Airport – it doesn’t matter if you look for the cheapest way by public transport or want to travel in style with luxurious SUVs.
+I have arrived and departed from Punta Cana Airport more than a dozen times and have tried all different kinds of transport.
+In this article, I am giving you all the Punta Cana transportation options available if you’re traveling 2023 post-Covid-19, add my personal experiences and throw in some insider tips on what to take care of when booking an airport transfer from and to Punta Cana Airport.

 - Airport transfer in Punta Cana with a pre-booked transfer